Government College of Technology, Coimbatore: History

-The institute also provides M.S (By research) and Doctoral programmes.

 Student life

-Clubs

 The various forums and clubs include Society of Automotive Engineers (SAE-GCT Collegiate Club), GCT-Motorsports, Mechanical Engineering Association, Biotech Forum, Civil Engineering Association, Computer Science and Engineering Association (CSEA), Information Technology Association (ITA), Electrical, Electronics and Instrumentation Engineering Association (EEEIEA), Electronics and Communication Engineering Association (ECEA), Production Engineering Association (PEA), Student Branch of IEEE, ISTE chapter, Administration Aspirants Council(AAC), Rotaract club, Green club, Science club, Y's club, Fine arts club, MuFX GCT(Orchestra), Literary and Debating Society, Tamil Mandram.
 Student Journalist Council-GCT is the official media body of the GCT.
 The first edition of Aperture, the student e-Newsletter of GCT was launched on 21 February 2014.
 The Rotaract club of GCT earned the "Well-balanced Club" award at the Rotaract District Assembly 2017.
 'Eliminators' is the official dance team of GCT.
 The Administration Aspirants Council (AAC) is a council for developing the UPSC Civil Services Aspirants among the GCT students.
 It has set up an own Library called AAC LIBRARY within the college campus with the permission of the respected Principal and with the funds provided by the GCT Alumni Association (GCTAA).
-AAC Library is opened for 24 hours and students conduct early morning and late-night classes among themselves and have interviewed many bureaucrats of our nation in their official Youtube channel.
+AAC Library is opened for 24 hours and students conduct early morning and late-night classes among themselves and have interviewed many bureaucrats of our nation in their official YouTube channel.